iszlai/iszlai.github.io/pre-publish/kv.md

  And the came the [Dynamo Paper] (http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) and bunch of implementation each competing for the title of the best key-value data store for some use case.

+## Are there all the same ?

+No actually, they an use consistency models ranging from eventual consistency to serializability.
+A few support ordering of keys and there are those that maintain data in memory.
+And most of them can be set up for different use cases.
+So the main types are:
+#### eventually consistent

+- Riak
+- Apache Cassandra
+- Dynamo
+#### ordered

+- Berkeley DB
+- FoundationDB
+- InfinityDB
+#### RAM

+- Hazelcast
+- Memcached
+- redis
+#### solid-state drive /rotating disk

+- Aerospike
+- BigTable
+- Keyspace
+- LevelDB
+- Oracle NoSQL Database
+- Tokyo Cabinet

 ## Ok, but when to use a Key-Value store and is it good for...?